Information about Skiing, Walking, Outdoor Adventure

 7. There are 208 mountains over 3,000m high – with 24 of them over 4,000m.
 The highest is Monte Rosa (Dufoursptiz) at 4,634m, situated on the Swiss/Italian border.
 Jungfrau is 4,158 m.

 8. Switzerland is also known as Confoederatio Helvetica – which explains the abbreviation CH.
 It's officially named the Swiss Confederation for historical reasons, although modern Switzerland is a federal republic consisting of 26 cantons, with Bern as the federal city.
-The founding of the Swiss Confederation traditionally dates to 1 August 1291 and is celebrated annually as Swiss National Day when everyone puts out thier flags and usual ther are fireworks.
+The founding of the Swiss Confederation traditionally dates to 1 August 1291 and is celebrated annually as Swiss National Day when everyone puts out their flags and usually there are fireworks.

 9. Switzerland has one of the lowest crime rates of industrialised countries despite liberal Swiss gun laws – in 2015 there were only 0.5 gun murders per 100,000 people in Switzerland (around 40 per year), compared to five gun murders per 100,000 people recorded in the US in 2014 (around 30–40 per day).